When You Should Set Out Your Mums

 For best results, keep your potted mums in the garage or inside your house until temps drop.
 And when picking out plants at your retailer, choose mums that are still budding and not in full bloom.
 That way you'll be treated to a longer blooming cycle once you have plants in place.

 Two other factors to consider: what type of mums you're buying and where you want to use them.
 If you're simply hoping to use mums as an annual in a potted display or garden bed, you can opt for florist (or cutting) mums, which are typically grown in greenhouses and primarily used for indoor use.
-Enjoy them until the bloom die off and then compost them.
+Enjoy them until the blooms die off and then compost them.

 Long story short: There’s not a "best" time to put out your annual mums, but you’ll get optimal plant performance in cooler weather.
 Mid- to late-September is ideal if you want to love your mums for longer.